-•It also assumes no pairing or matching of values stacked in a subcolumn.
-The value in Column A, replicate Y2 in row 1 is not matched to the value in Column A, replicate Y2 or row 2.
-(Violating this assumption won't change the results.)
+•Note that there is no pairing or matching of values stacked in a subcolumn.
+The value in row 1 and subcolumn Y2 of Column A is not matched to the value in row 2 and subcolumn Y2 of Column A. (Violating this assumption won't change the results.)

 1.Create a Grouped data table.
-Format the table either for entry of replicate values into subcolumns, or for entry of mean, SD (or SEM) and n.
+Format the table either for entry of replicate values into subcolumns, or for entry of mean, SD (or SEM) and n (Paired tests will be unavailable unless raw replicate values are entered directly into the data table).

 2.Enter the data on two data set columns.
-One unpaired t test will be performed on each row of data.
+One test will be performed on each row of data.

-3.Click Analyze, and choose "Multiple t tests -- one per row" from the list of analyses for Grouped data.
+3.Click Analyze, and choose "Multiple t tests (and nonparametric) - one per row" from the list of analyses for Grouped data.

 Note a potential problem when copying the P values (or adjusted P values) to another program.
 If any P values (or adjusted P values) show something like "<0.000001", when you copy and paste that value will be seen as text and may get ignored.
 To avoid this issue you need to do two things.